 This course offers a survey of the major issues in the choice, execution, and assessment of public policy in international relations.
-Topics covered include the range, nature, actors, and stakeholders of particular types of policy organizations (state agencies, multi-state entities, nongovernmental organizations); issues connected with planning, the recommendation process, decision heuristics, and voting schemes); the implementation of policies and the command and control thereof (e.g., via personnel rules and/or budget allocations); and criteria (range of participation, costs, metrics of effectiveness) by which policies are assessed and either continued or recast.
+Topics covered include the range, nature, actors, and stakeholders of particular types of policy organisations (state agencies, multi-state entities, nongovernmental organisations); issues connected with planning, the recommendation process, decision heuristics, and voting schemes); the implementation of policies and the command and control thereof (e.g., via personnel rules and/or budget allocations); and criteria (range of participation, costs, metrics of effectiveness) by which policies are assessed and either continued or recast.

 Please visit the page on the Specialisations Tracks here.